 The twitch signifies a larger problem.
-It is not only about a phone but really the impulsive nature of needing to have constant input or distraction in one’s life.
-Look around and observe- chances are that you will see people walking with their head down lost in their glowing device.
+It is not only about a phone but also the impulsive nature of needing constant input or distraction in one’s life.
+Look around and observe- the chances are that you will see people walking with their head down, lost in their glowing device.
 Or, perhaps they are in a line catching up on Facebook.
-Or, they are checking their phone quickly at a stop light.
+Or, they are checking their phone quickly at a stoplight.
 Or, worst yet, reading their phone while they are spending time with their kids.

-The twitch, to me, is all the noise that sucks the magic out of the present moment.
+To me, the twitch is all the noise that sucks the magic out of the present moment.
 Why do we need to get lost in our device?
-Why do we need constant distraction?
+Why do we need a constant distraction?

 I remember the days when I did not have a phone.
-In my down time (line at store, waiting room, sitting with nothing to do) I would think and allow my thoughts to sort themselves out.
+In my downtime (the line at the store, waiting room, sitting with nothing to do), I would think and allow my thoughts to sort themselves out.
 It was so beautiful to allow my brain a break where it could process out all that happened in the day.
 Anxiety was less.
 Happiness was more.

-It is my guess that the rising levels of anxiety in adults and children are directly linked to constantly being distracted.
-The constant streaming of noise we are force feeding our brains is impairing its ability to decompress and recharge.
+I guess that the rising levels of anxiety in adults and children are directly linked to constantly being distracted.
+The constant streaming of noise we are force-feeding our brains is impairing its ability to decompress and recharge.

-Maybe it’s time put the phone down for a while and take back control.
+Maybe it’s time to put the phone down for a while and take back control.